Rant-Warning: This post distills 1.5 years of pure frustration into a couple of pages. Be warned: May contain explicit language.

 After working with it for more than a year and experiencing IMMENSE frustration I would like to inform other developers about the downfalls and write the post I wish I would have read back then.

-You will find the introduction seductively easy if you have had any experience working on iOS applications before.
-Everything seems to be smooth and works just the way you would expect.
-It feels familiar like meeting an good, old friend.
-You don't expect it to be that friend who is going to pull down your pants in front of everybody on graduation day.
+You will find the introduction seductively easy if you have had any experience working on iOS applications before: Everything seems to be smooth and works just the way you would expect.
+It feels familiar like meeting an old friend.
+You don't expect it to be that friend who is going to pull down your pants in front of everybody on graduation day, though.

-Sadly that's exactly what kind of guy SpriteKit is: When you are far enough into your project to realize its pitfalls and amount of horrible limitations, it is too late already.
+Sadly that's exactly what kind of douche SpriteKit is: When you have progressed far enough into your project to realise its pitfalls and amount of horrible limitations, it is too late already.
 You will have sunk several days or even weeks into your project at that point.
-I write this to warn you about this.
+Be warned about this!